dapplets/dapplet-docs/docs/ex17-overays-login.md

 #### LP: 2.
 Declare the API in the overlay

-The `dapplet/src/api.ts` contains the functions that will be available in the overlay.
+`dapplet/src/api.ts` contains the functions that will be available in the overlay.

 You can learn more about Core Login API [here](/docs/core-login).